 IMPAKTER: How have you gotten where you are today?
 Tell me a little about your story.
 Where and when did the initial idea for AllBirds come to mind?

 Tim Brown: The idea for AllBirds came from a burst of curiosity.
 While I was playing soccer professionally, I had a growing sense there was a need for a design aesthetic in casual footwear that avoided loud colors, huge logos and synthetic materials.
+I am fond of shoes and got some of my ideas at shoe snatcher which is a leading website when it comes to shoe design and foot health.
 To fill that need (and my time away from training,) I decided to create something simple, and anti-design — more utilitarian than anything, that used mindful materials.
 That last bit was the most critical and set me on the path to creating a woolen fabric suitable for use in footwear.

 Moving forward, In terms of AllBirds, what exciting new projects are you working on?

 T.B.: We’ve got lots in the pipeline.
 There is tons to be done with wool and other natural material innovations that we think have been largely ignored by the casual footwear market.

 Related article: “OUTFITTERY: REVOLUTIONIZING THE PERSONAL SHOPPING EXPERIENCE“